pyeventsourcing/kurrentdbclient/README.md

 These clients have been developed and are being maintained in a collaboration with the EventStoreDB team, and are officially support by Event Store Ltd.
-Although not all aspects of the EventStoreDB gRPC API are implemented, many of the most useful features are presented in an easy-to-use interface.
+Although not all aspects of the EventStoreDB gRPC API are implemented, most features are presented in an easy-to-use interface.

-These clients have been tested to work with EventStoreDB LTS versions 22.10 and 23.10, and release candidates 24.2 and 24.6, without and without SSL/TLS, with both single-server and cluster modes, and with Python versions 3.8, 3.9, 3.10, 3.11 and 3.12.
+These clients have been tested to work with EventStoreDB LTS versions 22.10, 23.10, and 24.10, without and without SSL/TLS, with both single-server and cluster modes, and with Python versions 3.8, 3.9, 3.10, 3.11, 3.12, and 3.13.

 The test suite has 100% line and branch coverage.
 The code has typing annotations checked strictly with mypy.
 The code is formatted with black and isort, and checked